revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-64.How many except statements can a try-except block have in python?
+64. How many except statements can a try-except block have in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we can have more than zero except statements.
+- In python, we can have more than zero except statements.
 - There has to be at least only one except statement.

 **Syntax:**